azalinux/realvnc-server-aarch64-archlinuxarm/README.md

 # realvnc-server-aarch64-archlinuxarm

-Real VNC Server for Raspberry Pi4 64bit for vanilla Arch Linux ARM AARCH64
+RealVNC Server for Raspberry Pi4 64bit for vanilla Arch Linux ARM AARCH64

-This AUR package will install Realvnc Server aarch64 package on a vanilla install of ArchLinux ARM64 installation on a Raspberry Pi4.
+This AUR package will install RealVNC Server aarch64 package on a vanilla install of ArchLinux ARM64 installation on a Raspberry Pi4.

 This is been tested on many desktop environments including XFCE, MATE & KDE Plasma, LXQT to name a few.